top of page

 Hands move constantly between ingredients, surfaces, and tools.
 Without timely washing, they become one of the fastest ways bacteria spread.

-🚰 Sinks and splash zones
+🚰 Sinks and Splash Zones

 Rinsing raw meat under running water can cause tiny droplets to spread bacteria onto surrounding surfaces — a key reason why this practice is no longer recommended.